Haivision/srt/docs/packet-filtering-and-fec.md

 3. *Use the staircase arrangement.*

-    In a simple (block aligned) matrix, the packet sequence numbers at the start of each column increment by 1.
-In a staircase (non-block aligned) matrix arrangement, the packet sequence numbers at the start of each column increment by R+1, where R is the row size.
+	While in a simple (block aligned) matrix, the packet sequence numbers at the start of each column increment by 1, in a staircase (non-block aligned) matrix arrangement, the packet sequence numbers at the start of each column increment by R+1, where R is the row size.

 Let's again imagine a matrix of 10 columns and 5 rows starting from sequence 500.
 The rows begin with sequences numbers 500, 510, 520, 530 and 540.
 But the columns